 - Financial – A detailed historical financial analysis that establishes trends and a viable set of achievable financial projections

-Your Confidential Information Memorandum sets the boundaries for everything you want the buyer to consider when determining they establish business value.
+Your Confidential Information Memorandum sets the boundaries for everything you want the buyer to consider and establish business value.
 They can apply their approach to business valuation to the facts you both agree to.

-I think of a CIM as a recipe to establish the approach to business value.
+I think of a CIM as a recipe, or approach to establish business value.
 It serves as a set of instructions as to what you are generally expecting for a business value in an indication of interest.
 Think of it like a recipe for a cake: when you start with ingredients for a chocolate cake, you don’t expect to end up with an ice cream cake.